BradMoonUESTC/cheating-based-prompt-engine/README.md

 3. Refer to the configuration file at `src/dataset/agent-v1-c4/datasets.json` for guidance on setting up your datasets.
 Once configured, you can execute `main.py` to begin the scanning process.

+4. setup the database with the connection string provided in the `.env` file.

+5. create db with sql `src/db.sql`

 #### Environment Configuration
 Configure your environment by creating a `.env` file with the following contents: